 More Ways to Find Peace and Serenity

-In addition to the books above, you will also want to go to Al-Anon meetings, get to know other members of Al-Anon, and read a wide variety of Alanon literature.
+I have found it was very helpful to our marriage when I began to go to Al-Anon meetings, got to know other members of Al-Anon, and read a wide variety of Alanon literature.
 The people you meet in Al-Anon are wonderful to turn to when you are upset or worried.
 You can get brochures at nearly every meeting.
 In addition, you will want to work the steps and work on improving your behavior and the way you react to your spouse.